JeongSeoJin/Quasi_Direct_Drive_Actuator/README.md

 ## 2. Actuator Design: Why QDD Actuator?

 ### 2.1 The Limitations of Traditional Actuators

-Conventional robotic joints typically utilize high gear reduction ratios (e.g., 1:100 or higher) to amplify torque from small motors.
-However, this approach introduces significant drawbacks for dynamic robots:
+**Conventional robotic** actuators typically utilize high gear reduction ratios (e.g., 1:100 or higher) to amplify torque.
+However, this conventional approach introduces significant drawbacks for dynamic robots.

-* **High Mechanical Impedance:** The joints become stiff and rigid.
-* **Low Back-drivability & Responsiveness:** The robot cannot passively absorb external impacts.
-* **Safety Risks:** Rigid joints pose a danger during human-robot interaction.
+A high gear ratio leads to **High Mechanical Impedance** (induced by increased friction and reflected inertia compared to a low gear ratio).
+This high Mechanical Impedance makes the motor response sluggish and susceptible to damage from sudden external interactions because the actuators are too stiff and rigid to react.
+In other words, the actuator exhibits **Low Back-drivability & Responsiveness**.
+Consequently, these properties make it difficult for the actuator to interact with the environment, such as in Human-Robot Interaction (HRI) scenarios or during the locomotion of dynamic robots.

+As robots become more advanced and integrated into our daily lives, physical interaction and cooperation with robots will become increasingly common.
+However, in these scenarios, traditional actuators pose a significant safety risk.
+Because robots with stiff actuators struggle to sense external forces, they can injure people due to their low responsiveness and lack of back-drivability.
+Furthermore, regarding locomotion, robots cannot flexibly respond to unpredictable environments, such as rough or uneven terrain, which leads to instability.

 ### 2.2 The QDD Solution
 To address these issues, this actuator adopts a **Quasi-Direct Drive** architecture: